FoxLisk/alttp-notes/routes/AD Yuzu route.md

 1. [Ice rod wrap](#ice-rod-wrap)
 1. s&q dm
+1. Kiki skip
+1. fix fake dark world!
-1. Kiki skip -> beat pod (can do second basement clip or just grab the small key in the arena and do it normally)
+1. beat pod (can do second basement clip or just grab the small key in the arena and do it normally)

 # TR